The 4 Most Common Call Tracking Concerns

 Note: We’re the same way when we are evaluating a vendor.
 We care about the features and benefits, to be sure, but ultimately it is a question of price and ROI.

 We hear this A LOT.
 Most medium-sized to large marketing agencies already use call tracking.
-They use a ‘legacy’ call tracking company that has been around for 20 years.
+They use a ‘legacy’ call tracking company that has been around for many years.
 Generally, when these agencies start talking to us they’re blown away by how much better our solution is than what they’re currently using.

 BUT…they just don’t want to endure the hassle of switching call tracking vendors.